iblai/iblai-python-sdk/docs/AiPromptApi.md

 This is for getting guided prompts for a chat session session.
 Accessible to tenant admins and students.
 Returns:      200 : Object of list of guided prompts.
 500 : When ai response can not be loaded to json.
-404: When openai key for tenant is not set.
-429: When openai request have exceeded the rate limit.
+404: When OpenAI key for tenant is not set.
+429: When OpenAI requests have exceeded the rate limit.
 Example :      GET : /api/ai-prompt/orgs/main/users/johndoe/sessions/4194d20c-37d5-4148-882f-f7d2d91f7769/guided-prompts/      Response:       {                         \"ai_prompts\": [                             \"What are the benefits of regular exercise?\",                             \"How can I create a healthy meal plan?\",                             \"What are some effective stress management techniques?\"                         ]                     }

 ### Example